-The first point contradicts the conventional view that empirical research has uncovered a statistically significant effect of concentration on conduct and performance.
+We are aware of the conventional view that S-C-P, for all its faults, has uncovered a statistically significant effect of concentration on performance.
+But this is a puzzling view.
 It is true that the majority of published studies appear to show such an effect.
-A recent non-evaluative survey, for example, lists thirty-nine published studies of the relation between concentration and profits or prices, thirty of which report at least one relation that, though quantitatively small, appears to be statistically significant at the five percent level (Rhoades, 1977).
+A recent non-evaluative survey, for example, lists thirty-nine published studies of the relation between concentration and profits or prices, thirty of which report at least one relation that, though quantitatively small, appears to be statistically significant at the ten percent level (Rhoades, 1977).
 In that survey, the 30/39 "success ratio" is interpreted as evidence of the basic validity and fruitfulness of the S-C-P approach.
-This interpretation is doubtful for two reasons.
-First, most of the surveyed studies present several tests of the concentration-performance hypothesis; that is, they employ several different concentration and performance variables and estimate several different forms of the relation between them.
+But in the first place, most of the surveyed studies present several tests of the concentration-performance hypothesis; that is, they employ several different concentration and performance variables and estimate several different forms of the relation between them.
 For instance, Stolz (1976) regresses ten different price variables on the Herfindahl index in three different ways (linear, cubic, and hyperbolic), thus actually testing the hypothesis thirty times; of these, only four show a statistically significant effect.
-This study--one of the more careful ones--more truly represents four "successes" in thirty "trials" than one success in one trial as tabulated by Rhoades.
-Second, empirical research is more likely to be published (and if circulated in working papers, noticed and remembered) if it reports a "success" than if not.
-For both reasons, it is premature to conclude that the percentage of "successes" falls outside the nintyfive percent confidence interval implied by the null hypothesis.
+This study -- one of the more careful ones -- more truly represents four "successes" in thirty "trials" than one success in one trial as tabulated by Rhoades.
+In the second place, empirical research is more likely to be published (and if circulated in working papers, noticed and remembered) if it reports a "success" than if not.
+It thus seems premature to conclude that the percentage of "successes" falls outside the ninety percent confidence interval implied by the null hypothesis.